Colonel Bogey March

 - Spaceballs: Dink dink, dink dink dink dink dink dink!
 Dink dink, dink dink dink dink dink dink!

-- Used as in The Bridge on the River Kwai, It Ain't Half Hot Mum and Goodnight Sweetheart.
+- Used in The Bridge on the River Kwai, and formed the basis of Malcolm Arnold's score for the film.
 The lyrics were considered too vulgar and were not used, although everyone knew them, anyway and the popped up in the minds of every watcher of this movie.

 - Briefly heard in Short Circuit: as Number Five leads the robots he's reprogrammed to the roadhouse, he's whistling it.